 - Bring to the boil over medium-high heat and cook for about 2-3 minutes.

 - Lower the heat and gently simmer uncovered for approx. 15-20 minutes.
 Less cooking time will be required for cauliflower, you don’t want it mushy. 😮

 - Add the peas and cook a further 2-3 minutes or until the potatoes are cooked and the peas are still green in colour.

 - Simmer until the sauce reduces by about two thirds.
 Taste.
 Adjust seasoning if necessary.

 - Serve in bowls.
-Add a small knob of butter on top and a few pinches of salt.
+Add a small knob of butter on top and a few pinches of salt to each serving.
 Garnish with the finely sliced spring onions or finely chopped chives.

-- Accompany with my Green Beans with Sesame Dressing or a leafy green salad and this Miso Soup with Silken Tofu to sip throughout the meal.
+- Accompany with my Green Beans with Sesame Dressing , a colourful mix of steamed vegetables or a leafy green salad for a balanced meal and maybe this Miso Soup with Silken Tofu to sip throughout the meal.

-This dish is comforting and full of umami.
-If you are so inclined, match it with a dry Rosé wine from Provence.
+This meal is refreshing, comforting and full of umami.
+If you are so inclined, match it with a dry Tassie Rosé or one from Provence.
 Enjoy!
 Sylvia xx